axhxrx/write-new-file/README.md

-# write-new-file
+# @axhxrx/write-new-file

+> **TL;DR** — I want to write files to a directory, perhaps concurrently from multiple processes, but I don't want to overwrite existing files, and I don't want to have to worry about file naming collisions.
+I also might want to have other processes watching for new files and consuming them, but I don't want to have to worry about partial file reads.
+I also want the files to be listed in order in `ls -l` or a GUI file browser, so it is obvious at a glance what is going on.

-A library and CLI tool for writing new files to a directory.
+This is a library and CLI tool for writing new files to a directory.
 If the destination file already exists, it is not overwritten, but rather a unique, lexicographically sequential suffix is added to the file name (before the file extension).

 The specialization here is to write "new" files (that is, files that do not already exist) to a single directory, without needing write access to any other directory, and to have both file writes and file reads (presumably executed by external processes) be atomic — no partial writes *or* partial-file reads.